 In the book Long Live the Longhorns Royal is quoted as saying " David was small for a defensive tackle, but he was an intense as he could be".
 "He was lining up against people who weighed 235.
 He always managed to keep his body leverage and keep under 'em.
 He was a disciplined player."
 For more on David McWiliiams visit the "insight" section and then click on "football 1960's" and then scroll to the article about the Cleburne "Boys".

-Yet the true Longhorn fans keep the faith with "Texas in their soul".
+Yet the true Longhorn fans kept the faith with "Texas in their soul".

 A condensed bullet point history of Texas Longhorn football during the McWilliams years follows.
 Please go to the "credit" section of this website to view books you can purchase from many fine book stores about Texas Longhorn football or please visit the official University of Texas Longhorn site Texassports.com for more detailed information about Texas longhorn sports.